-5.1.
-The following were consulted as part of the application:

-- Runwell Parish Council - Local residents - 5.2.
-Fifteen representations have been received by fourteen local residents raising the following concerns: - The trees are old and far away - If removed might cause heave - Construction/foundations/building of damaged building is the problem should have been built on piles & be under-pinned - The trees aren't causing damage as too far away - Loss of amenity, wildlife, habitat and carbon capture/ impact carbon footprint - It's due to climate and weather patterns get soakaways - Covered by TPO - Other buildings and houses aren't impacted - Is there proof roots extend to property and cause damage? - Tree surgeons said trees aren't to do with subsidence, roots don't extend to property, aren't causing damage and other trees removed didn't have roots affecting the subsiding property. - 5.3.
-Runwell Parish Council object on the grounds of: - Trees have a TPO and historic value. - London Clay is highly susceptible to shrinkage and expansion and recent climate change exacerbates this. - Why aren't there issues with properties where the trees are located. - The trees are far away. - Would prefer a root barrier system.

-5.4.
-Summaries of all responses is included at Appendix 1.
+- 5.1.
+The following were consulted as part of the application: - Runwell Parish Council - Local residents - 5.2.
+Forty-four representations have been received by thirty-nine local residents raising the following concerns: - The trees are old and far away - Other buildings and houses aren't impacted - The trees aren't causing damage, don't want them removed, unnecessary - Builders/tree experts/tree surgeons said trees aren't to do with subsidence, roots don't extend to property, aren't causing damage - If removed might cause heave - Construction/foundations/building of damaged building is the problem should be underpinned - Other trees have been removed and oaks reduced due to prior insurance claims - Loss of amenity, wildlife, habitat and carbon capture/impact carbon footprint - Covered by TPO - Would take a long time to replace - 5.3.
+Runwell Parish Council object on the grounds of: - Trees have a TPO and historic value. - London Clay is highly susceptible to shrinkage and expansion and recent climate change exacerbates this. - Why aren't there issues with properties where the trees are located? - The trees are far away. - Would prefer a root barrier system. - 5.4.
+A petition of 45 signatures was also put forward objecting to the felling of the trees. - 5.5.
+Summaries of all responses is included at Appendix 2.